skip to content

 The PhD is normally a three-year course of full-time study, culminating in a thesis of no more than 80,000 words, based on original research on a focused topic.
 It is also possible to pursue the degree part-time over five years.

 The Faculty of Divinity is one of the largest centres for theological research in the UK.
 There are 22 University Teaching Officers, covering six core areas: Christian Theology, History of Christianity, New Testament, Old Testament, Philosophy of Religion and Religious Studies.
-Information about academics and subject areas can be found under 'People' and 'Subjects' on the main site menu.

 The Faculty's research environment is internationally respected and admired, supporting a balance of individual research initiatives and larger-scale collaborations.
 It provides an ideal setting, rigorous and supportive, for research to flourish.
 It has close links with external research institutions, including the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH), Tyndale House, the Von Hügel Institute, and members of the Cambridge Theological Federation, including research centres such as the Cambridge Centre for Christianity Worldwide, the Faraday Institute, and the Woolf Institute.